 Adjust the sampling rate in your version of the am\stats purpose function according to the distribution-level keyword that the user specifies in the UPDATE STATISTICS statement.
 To determine which keyword-LOW, MEDIUM, or HIGH-an UPDATE STATISTICS statement specifies, call the mi\tab\update\stat\mode() function.
-For detailed information about the sampling rates that each keyword implies, refer to the description of UPDATE STATISTICS in the IBM Informix Guide to SQL: Syntax.

-The am\stats purpose function calls the various VTI accessor functions that set values in the statistics descriptor for the database server.
+The am\stats purpose function calls the various Virtual-Table Interface (VTI) accessor functions that set values in the statistics descriptor for the database server.
 The database server places the statistics descriptor results in the systables and syscolumns, system catalog tables.
-The am\stats function can also save any additional values in a location that am\scancost can access, such as a file in the extspace or a table in sbspace.
+The am stats function can also save any additional values in a location that am\scancost can access, such as a file in the extspace or a table in sbspace.